 Vern is so busy calving, he goes to sleep sitting up.
 He goes out at 4 am to check them an several times a day and night.
 He and out other son-in-law Doug are really busy.
 Each have had twins.
 They went looking for a new simmental bull.
 Doug got one and his friend Clayton got one.
 So we didn't see much of Vern until coffee time...

-War Resisters League and the non-partisan Congressional Budget Office estimates of $600bn spent on Iraq, Iraq, and Iraq.
+Amid mounting opposition to the war and its costs, A fast staccatissimo cry of victory and fight them over there slurs was muffled in part by the War Resisters League and the non-partisan Congressional Budget Office estimates of $600bn spent on Iraq, Iraq, and Iraq.
 Near Kirkuk, US troops shot dead three Iraqi police.
 Iraqi parents worry about the next mistake, tragic accident, and incident as their children, brutalized by war, are sincerely regretted.

-Meanwhile, back at the ranch, the Bear Stearns, sincerely regretted, incident, mistake, and tragic accident sends pouts of dollar woes as the Fed invades on ideological grounds,
+Meanwhile, back at the ranch, the Bear Stearns, sincerely regretted, incident, mistake, and tragic accident sends pouts of dollar woes as the Fed invades on ideological grounds, removing the "risk" for JP Morgan with 30bn in troop reinforcements.
+Light sweet crude began being traded at $111.80.

 Fire, Fire, everywhere, nor any drop to drink.